 Key Features:

-- Integrates with Excel and other Microsoft tools
+- Deep integration with Excel, Teams, Azure, and other Microsoft tools

 - Customizable data visualizations with drag-and-drop simplicity